TosbackCgusBridge-Bot/CGUs-versions/Realclearpolitics/Privacy Policy.md

 *   Books
 *   Investigations

+*   Trump, Republicans Celebrate After Wrapping Up Massive Tax Package
+*   Dems Struggle to Rally Against Republican Court Confirmations
+*   Trump: We've Liberated the American Economy From Washington Overreach
 *   Democrats See Tax Bill as Issue to Run On in 2018
-*   Trump, Republicans Celebrate After Wrapping Up Massive Tax Package
-*   Ryan: Americans Will See Larger Paychecks Beginning in February
 *   Trump Outlines New "America First" National Security Strategy
-*   Democrats See Young-Voter Surge Growing in 2018
 *   Presidential Job Approval
 *   Cartoons of the Week